Honoring visual artists living and working in Hawaiʻi

 Key Dates

-• February 2024: Applications shared with selection panel and ranked to create a finalist pool.
+• February 2025: Applications shared with selection panel and ranked to create a finalist pool

-• February 2024: First round artist-grantees are notified of selection panel’s decision.
+• March 2025: Second round artist-grantees are notified of selection panel’s decision

-• March 2024: First round of grant monies distributed.
+• March 2025: Second round of grant monies distributed

 This Program is made possible with the generous support of the Andy Warhol Foundation for the Visual Arts.
 In accordance with Andy Warhol’s will, the mission of The Andy Warhol Foundation for the Visual Arts is the advancement of the visual arts.

 The Foundation manages an innovative and dynamic grants program while also preserving Warhol’s legacy through creative and responsible licensing policies and extensive scholarly research for ongoing catalogue raisonne projects.
-To date, the Foundation has given $280 million in cash grants to over 1,000 arts organizations in 49 states and abroad and has donated 52,786 works of art to 322 institutions worldwide.
+To date, the Foundation has given nearly $300 million in cash grants to more than 1,000 arts organizations in 49 states and abroad and has donated 52,786 works of art to 322 institutions worldwide.

 The Andy Warhol Foundation for the Visual Arts Regional Regranting Program aims to support vibrant, under-the-radar artistic activity by partnering with leading cultural institutions in communities across the country.
 The program allows the Foundation to reach the sizable population of informal, non-incorporated artist collectives and to support their alternative gathering spaces, publications, websites, events and other projects.
 The Foundation plans to expand this program with partner organizations in areas where the level of on-the-ground, self-organized artistic activity is highest.